ckoehler99/tsv_wartenberg_bootstrap/README.md

 Sitepackage for the project "tsv-wartenberg-bootstrap"
 ==============================================================

-Site package für den TSV Wartenberg
+Typo3 templates and layout for TSV Wartenberg website

 Github Actions publish changes in main branch via SSH